 Division of Family Planning

 Boston University and Boston Medical Center have a long history of providing comprehensive family planning and reproductive health care services to the community, as well as education in family planning for medical students and residents.
-Our division is comprised of physicians and nurse practitioners who provide full clinical services in contraception, early pregnancy failure, and abortion services, while also participating in cutting-edge clinical and social-behavioral science research.
+Our collaborative division is comprised of physicians and nurse practitioners who provide full clinical services in contraception, early pregnancy failure, and abortion services, while also participating in cutting-edge clinical and social-behavioral science research.